toxalph/toxalph/steam.md

 # Steam Status

-## Second Life Marketplace

-You can obtain the Steam Status accessory by purchasing it on the [Second Life Marketplace](https://marketplace.secondlife.com/en-US/stores/261651).

-## Color Picker

-Use this color picker to get the hex code for changing the Steam Status text color:
+Welcome to the Setup Instructions for the Steam Status accessory.
+You can obtain the [Steam Status accessory via the Second Life Marketplace](https://marketplace.secondlife.com/en-US/stores/261651).
+There is also a color picker tool below which you can use to get the hex code you will need for changing the Steam Status text color:

 <input type="color" onchange="document.getElementById('color').innerText = 'Hex code: ' + this.value;">  <span id="color"></span>